mgruben/lane-lines/README.md

 `> jupyter notebook`

 A browser window will appear showing the contents of the current directory.
 Navigate to the P0\_prototype directory, and click on the file called "P0\_prototype.ipynb".
 Another browser window will appear displaying the notebook.
 Follow the instructions in the notebook to complete the project.

+This project was completed for the [Udacity Self-Driving Car Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

+If you're in that nanodegree or a related course right now, obey all honor code requirements before viewing this code.
+I recommend that this code should only be viewed _after_ you've completed your own implementation.
+If you're super stuck, take a break, take a walk, and it will come to you; good luck.